 In order to make the upgrade process safer, the Mint team has updated filtering policies and levels according to the impact an update causes to the system.

 Updates marked as Level 1 doesn’t make OS-level changes at all.
 Then comes the Level 2 label, attached to most of the update packages.
 Level 3 includes updates like desktop environments, toolkits, libraries, etc. which affect multiple applications.
 Similarly, sensitive updates and the ones affecting the kernel are marked as Level 4.
 Cases rare that the system would likely download a Level 5 update, these are mostly dangerous or broken.

 Linux Mint 18.2 now includes support for Ubuntu HWE kernels in kernel updates.

 The inclusion of a new CLI utility called miniupdate-tool makes it easier for the users to list, install, and schedule system updates by writing scripts, routines, and cron jobs.
 The tool supports regular update manager features like security updates, level selection, blacklisting, etc.

 Another set of visual changes to the Linux Mint 18.2 is applied to the XPlayer application.
-To make the player look neat and clean, the controls and seek bar have been placed in line, along with the removal of the bottom status bar.
+To make the player look neat and clean, the controls and seek bar are in line, along with the removal of the bottom status bar.
 Various bug fixes have been made including errors in the on-screen display.

-In addition to various bug fixes, Xplayer now includes support for automatically adding subtitles but they are disabled by default and can be enabled by pressing S key.
+In addition to various bug fixes, Xplayer now includes support for automatically adding subtitles, but they are disabled by default and you can enable them by pressing S key.